Assessment Information Requests

 5. How does MPAC use my information?

-The information collected through the PIER program supports the development of accurate property assessments and ensures our database is up to date.
 In addition, MPAC assessors may use your supplied contact details to obtain additional information or seek clarification regarding your submission.

 6. How is my information protected?